 1. Pour Oats into Ziploc Bag

-2. Add Food Colouring and Vinegar
+2. Add Food Coloring and Vinegar

-3. Spread Food Colouring Throughout
+3. Spread Food Coloring Throughout

 You may find it easier to keep the bag open while you do this, and if that is the case, then feel free to do so in whichever way works best for you.

-But if you like to get your child involved in preparing sensory materials, this step would be a great one to let them help out with… and if your kids are the ones spreading the food colouring around, you’ll definitely want to make sure that the bag is properly sealed.
+But if you like to get your child involved in preparing sensory materials, this step would be a great one to let them help out with… and if your kids are the ones spreading the food coloring around, you’ll definitely want to make sure that the bag is properly sealed.

-4. Add More Food Colouring
+4. Add More Food Coloring

 5. Let Oats Dry

-If it’s sunny outside, you can leave them out in the sun to make them dry faster—as long as you don’t leave them out too long, as prolonged exposure to sunlight will bleach the colours.
+If it’s sunny outside, you can leave them out in the sun to make them dry faster—as long as you don’t leave them out too long, as prolonged exposure to sunlight will bleach the colors.

 Of course, that didn’t last long once my kids got their hands on them.
-They grabbed a whisk, some spoons and some plastic bowls and promptly starting mixing all the colours of oats together, scooping and pouring them into different containers.
+They grabbed a whisk, some spoons and some plastic bowls and promptly starting mixing all the colors of oats together, scooping and pouring them into different containers.

 (Can you tell that sensory bins are a regular thing for us?
 I don’t even have to lay out scoops and bowls for them anymore—they just go grab them without any prompting from me.)